 The InnoDB buffer pool serves as a cache for data and indexes.
 It is a key component for optimizing MariaDB performance.
 Its size should be as large as possible to keep frequently used data in memory and reduce disk I/O - typically the biggest bottleneck.

---innodb-buffer-pool-size parameter (
+--innodb-buffer-pool-size command parameter in the

-M means Megabyte,
+M stands for Megabyte,

 services: mariadb: command: mysqld --innodb-buffer-pool-size=1G ...

 Innodb_buffer_pool_pages_free should never be less than 5% of the total pages.